zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    Confirms that a rule was put in place by a plugin.

-   :r: The rule now in place.
+   :param r: The rule now in place.

-   :p: The state for the plugin that put it into place.
+   :param p: The state for the plugin that put it into place.

-   :msg: An optional informational message by the plugin.
+   :param msg: An optional informational message by the plugin.

 .. zeek:id:: NetControl::rule_destroyed
    :source-code: base/frameworks/netcontrol/main.zeek 256 256